spatialos/online-services/docs/quickstart.md

 > In the real world you'll probably use a templating system such as Jinja2, or simply find-and-replace with `sed`, to do this step more easily.
 Kubernetes doesn't provide any templating tools out of the box so we haven't used any here; feel free to pick your favourite if you so choose.

 In Kubernetes we have many different types of configuration; here we use `ConfigMap`, `Deployment` and `Service`.
 We're not going to deep-dive into these right now; suffice to say that ConfigMaps hold non-sensitive configuration data, Deployments dictate what runs on a cluster, and Services dictate if and how they are exposed.
 You'll notice that `sample-matcher` doesn't have a Service configuration - this is because it doesn't expose any ports, being a long-running process rather than an actual web service.

+Within the Deployments, we define which containers to run in a pod.
+Our public services have an additional container, `esp` - this is a Google-provided proxy which is used for service discovery and HTTP transcoding.

 Once everything is filled in, navigate to the `k8s` directory and run: